mbast100/sqlServerPydoc/README.md

 ## What is it ?

-An ongoing python tool designed to facilitae data analysis and extraction from a MS SQL server DataBase.
+Python tool designed to facilitae data analysis and extraction for a MS SQL server DataBase.
+This tool allows you to gain quick insight on your database.

 ## Dpendencies